Akçe

-The akçe or akça (anglicized as akche, akcheh or aqcha; آقچه; /tr/, /tr/, in Europe known as asper) was a silver coin mainly known for being the chief monetary unit of the Ottoman Empire.
+The akçe or akça (anglicized as akche, akcheh or aqcha; آقچه; /tr/, /tr/, known in Europe as asper) was a silver coin which was the chief monetary unit of the Ottoman Empire.
 It was also used in other states including the Anatolian Beyliks, the Aq Qoyunlu, and the Crimean Khanate.
 The basic meaning of the word is "silver" or "silver money", deriving from the Turkish word ak and the diminutive suffix -ça.

+Cost

 Three akçes were equal to one para.
 One-hundred and twenty akçes equalled one kuruş.
 Later after 1687 the kuruş became the main unit of account, replacing the akçe.
 In 1843, the silver kuruş was joined by the gold lira in a bimetallic system.
 Its weight fluctuated; one source estimates it between 1.15 and 1.18 grams.
 The name akçe originally referred to a silver coin but later the meaning changed and it became a synonym for money.